 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct details that are inaccurate (e.g. if you change your name or email address) or to remove your information.
 Please email firstname.lastname@example.org if you want to change or remove the personal information we hold about you.

 In addition, you can ask for content to be changed or removed from this site.
 We’ll only do this in certain cases – for example, if you want to remove a comment that you wrote on one of our blog posts.
 We may choose to remove some comments posted by users ourselves – for example, if we believe the content contains sensitive personal information or may be considered obscene or defamatory.
 Contact email@example.com to ask for content to be changed or removed.
 Send us the web address (URL) of the content and explain why you think it should be removed.
 We’ll reply to let you know whether we’ll remove it.
-Please note that we change or remove content at our discretion, but you can still request a copy of the information that we hold about you (see below).
+Please note that we change or remove content on our site at our discretion, but you can still request a copy of the information that we hold about you (see below).

 Access to your information